 If successful in the exam, you would pay a fee to be issued a Certificate of Qualification in that trade.
 The Trade Equivalency Assessment is only available in trades with certifying exams.

-Retrieved from: Trade Equivalency Assessment - Skilled Trades Ontario
+For more information, visit Trade Equivalency Assessment - Skilled Trades Ontario.

 Section 2 - Workforce Profile